OpenDataDSL/documentation/docs/topics/subscribing/subscribe_email.md

   > The email address of the recipient(s) of the email, separate multiple email addresses with either comma (,), semi-colon (;) or space
 * **html**
   > The mustache template script name
+* **attachment**
+  > A boolean specifying that you want to send the data as an email attachment, defaults to true

 ### Adding an email target